dmitrytoropchin/doxyjs/README.md

 String a;
 ```

+However, you can omit any type definitions.
+Then default type `var` will be used.

 ### Functions

 Type definition for function arguments done the same way as for variables.
-Also you're able define functions's return type.
+Also you're able define functions's return type, however, this is still optional.

 ```javascript
 /*!